 3 Most Expensive Harps

-The most expensive harps are superbly crafted with intricate carvings and lavish designs.
-Some of them come with exquisite floral trellis designs with 23+ karat gold.
-The following harps are the most costly harps ever built in this world:
+The priciest harps boast superb craftsmanship with intricate carvings and lavish designs.
+Some feature stunning floral trellis patterns with over 23 karat gold.
+Here are the most expensive harps ever made:

 1) Louis XV Special ($189,000)

-The Louis XV Special is very splendid and superbly crafted.
-It features intricate carvings and garbed in 23+ karat gold leaf.
-It also comes with the elaborate rococo style typical of the reign of Louis XV.
+The Louis XV Special is splendid and superbly crafted.
+It features intricate carvings and is adorned with 23+ karat gold leaf.
+The design includes the elaborate rococo style typical of Louis XV’s reign.

-The design of this harp incorporates flowers, leaves, scrolled feet, and shell-like shapes.
-It bears the distinctive Lyon & Healy sound that offers clear and resonant sound.
-Its neck and knee block are also adorned with an intricate carving.
+The harp’s design features flowers, leaves, scrolled feet, and shell-like shapes.
+It has the distinctive Lyon & Healy sound, which is clear and resonant.
+The neck and knee block also showcase intricate carvings.

-This harp comes in Bubinga or Maple veneer.
-Its soundboard’s edges come with intricate carving as well.
-It also features a floral trellis design that is hand-painted with a 23+ gold leaf.
-Moreover, it has the unique etching of the grand action plate design of Lyon & Healy on the soundboard’s inside.
+This harp, available in Bubinga or Maple veneer, features a soundboard with intricate carving on its edges.
+It also includes a hand-painted floral trellis design with 23+ gold leaf.
+Additionally, the soundboard’s inside showcases the unique etching of the Lyon & Healy grand action plate design.

-Besides, it comes with an engraved yet previously retired action plate on its front, together with an engraved backplate.
-It also comes with a transport cover set.
-You can buy it at a whopping price of $189,000.
+It features an engraved, previously retired action plate on the front and an engraved backplate.
+Also included is a transport cover set.
+You can buy it for $189,000.

 2) Salvi Anniversary Harp ($95,000)

-This new Salvi Anniversary Harp comes with mother of pearl inlays and perches at $95,000.
-Thus, it is touted as the most expensive harp of Salvi Harp at the moment.
+The new Salvi Anniversary Harp, featuring mother of pearl inlays, is priced at $95,000.
+It stands as the most expensive harp from Salvi Harp currently.

 3) Venus Harp ($52,500)

 W&W Musical Instrument Company is now VENUS Parts and Services LLC.
-The first VENUS harp was in the form of a lever harp, which it later discontinued in favor of the pedal harp.
-Nevertheless, the company has produced remarkable harps models, including VENUS Grand Concert Series, the Millennium, the Prodigy, the Protege, the Penti Series (Penti C), and Pentic GC.
+Originally, VENUS offered a lever harp but shifted focus to pedal harps.
+The company has created standout models like the VENUS Grand Concert Series, Millennium, Prodigy, Protege, Penti Series (Penti C), and Pentic GC.

-All VENUS harps are carefully hand-crafted; hence, each harp produced by this company is unique and elegant.
-The individual hand carving results in variations in the design of each harp.
-Moreover, you can request your design and add variables to the harp you are going to order.
+All VENUS harps are carefully hand-crafted, making each one unique and elegant.
+The hand carving results in design variations.
+You can even request your own design and customization for the harp you’re ordering.

-The most expensive harp of VENUS Parts and Services LLC is the Gold Polonaise, which perches around $52,500.
+The priciest harp from VENUS Parts and Services LLC is the Gold Polonaise, costing about $52,500.

 What Drives the Prices of the Harps So High?